Easysort/Easysort/docs/open-questions.md

 1. How do we scale data collection enough to be >80% objects categorized and >95% accuracy?
 2. How do we calculated the trajectory of the robot so it moves most efficiently and >30 objects per minute?
 What format should be used (e.g gcode?)?
+3. How to we reliable pick up bottles from a moving conveyor belt?